Sam Aleckson: Before the War

-In his narrative, he states: "The place of my birth and the conditions under which I was born are matters over which, of course, I had no control.
+In his narrative, Williams states: "The place of my birth and the conditions under which I was born are matters over which, of course, I had no control.
 If I had, I should have altered the conditions, but I should not have changed the place; for it is a grand old city, and I have always felt proud of my citizenship."
 His mother and father were owned by separate families.
 Like many enslaved children, Williams sometimes lived in a family unit and sometimes did not; he lived in the households of both his father's enslavers for a good part of the time.
 During his early childhood, his mother and older brother worked with her owners while he remained in his grandmother's care because he was too young for any practical use.

 Williams held some good memories of his early years, saying that of the family that enslaved him and his relatives, they were "of all slave holders, the very best."
 The younger children had almost all of their time free to play.
 Early on, Williams would play with the neighbor's white children, and later with other black children on the plantation that to which he moved.

-However, Sam makes sure to clearly indicate, "There is nothing good to be said of American slavery.
+He made clear, however, that "There is nothing good to be said of American slavery.
 I know it is sometimes customary to speak of its bright and its dark sides.
 I am not prepared to admit that it had any bright sides, unless it was the Emancipation Proclamation issued by President Abraham Lincoln..."

 In his early childhood, while the four white children Williams played with were at school, Williams was taught how to read and write by the three unmarried white ladies who were most likely part of the family that enslaved Williams' father.
 He was taught using only one book, which he called "Thomas Dilworth's," referring to A New Guide to the English Tongue by Thomas Dilworth.
 From the book, Williams claims he learned about grammar, weights and measures, ciphers, and morals.
-In addition, Williams describes the popular use of slates for his lessons, as well as his fascination with fable illustrations that instructed what was moral and what was not:

-"...such as that of the man who prayed to Hercules to take his wagon out of the mire; of the two men who stole a piece of meat; of the lazy maids and of the kindhearted man who took a half frozen serpent into his house."
+In addition, Williams describes the popular use of slates for his lessons, as well as his fascination with fable illustrations that instructed what was moral and what was not: "...such as that of the man who prayed to Hercules to take his wagon out of the mire; of the two men who stole a piece of meat; of the lazy maids and of the kindhearted man who took a half frozen serpent into his house."
 He also states many slaves were punished for being found in possession of the schoolbook, though the reward of mastering the book was being considered a "prodigy of learning" within the slave community.